How Leading CPG Companies Are Turning Volatility into Advantage: aim10x Digital Takeaways

 Vice President of Sales

 Philipp Aschhoff is Vice President of Sales at o9 Solutions, leading consumer products across the EMEA region.
-He brings a strong track record in driving digital transformation, particularly within complex industries such as automotive, helping market leaders reimagine their supply chains for 10x visibility and value improvement.
-With an entrepreneurial mindset and deep experience in consultative selling, P&L ownership, and cross-functional leadership, Philipp combines strategic vision with disciplined execution.
+He brings a strong track record in driving digital transformation, particularly within complex industries such as Automotive, FMCG, Fashion and Apparel helping market leaders reimagine their supply chains and Revenue Growth Management capabilities for 10x visibility and value improvement.
+With an entrepreneurial mindset and deep experience in consultative selling, P&L ownership, and cross-functional leadership, Philipp combines strategic vision with disciplined execution across both supply chain and RGM domains.
 He is passionate about creating measurable business impact while advancing sustainable, planet-positive change.